 Be careful you don't get hit by a motorcycle or fall down a big hole in the footpath because Samut Prakarn can be like one giant obstacle course.
 But actually there are plenty of schools and teaching jobs in the area.

 The Lonely Planet guidebook says......?

 I'm not sure The Lonely Planet guidebook even considers it worth a mention, certainly not on their website.
 However, according to Wikipedia, Samut Prakarn is part of the Bangkok Metropolitan Region.
 Neighbouring provinces are Bangkok, to the north and west, and Chachoengsao to the east.
-Suvarnabhumi Airport is in the Bang Phli district of Samut Prakan Province. (is that boring enough for you?)
+Thailand's biggest airport Suvarnabhumi is in the Bang Phli district of Samut Prakan Province. (is that boring enough for you?)

 In general, what are the pickings like for an EFL teacher?

 Although Samut Prakarn is a fairly ugly place to live (and make no mistake, I'll be getting on to that later) there are lots of schools in the area and loads of teaching opportunities.
 There must be at least half a dozen major primary and secondary schools within a five-minute drive of where I live (if the traffic is light) and I don't think a 40,000 baht+ salary would be very hard to find.

 There are also numerous tutor schools tucked away down the small sois that shoot off the main roads but I'm not sure that many would employ foreign teachers.
-They certainly wouldn't pay much.
+They certainly wouldn't pay much of an hourly rate.

 How far from Bangkok or civilization?